F1 2025: Abu Dhabi Grand Prix Preview and Predictions

 A season to forget

-To say it’s been a rough debut season for Lewis Hamilton at Ferrari would be an understatement.
-Hamilton’s woes at Ferrari have been publicly spoken about and Hamilton himself looks to have lost the drive that keeps him going.
-He has, on multiple occasions, stated that he is looking forward to the season ending so that he can start prep for Formula One 2026 season and get done with the current one.
+To say it has been a rough debut season for Lewis Hamilton at Ferrari would be an understatement, for his woes have been evident, and the Brit himself looks to have lost the drive that has kept him going all these years.
+He has on multiple occasions stated that he’s looking forward to the season’s end so that he can start preparing for next year.

-Things don’t look like it will get any better for Ferrari and expect a rough and tough ending to a forgettable debut season for Hamilton at Ferrari.
+Expect a rough and tough ending to a forgettable debut season for Hamilton with the Scuderia.

 Strugglers of the weekend: Ferrari